songlinl/btp-mission-hybrid-rag/run/rag-vector.md

 ## Introduction

-In this hands-on, we will embark on a journey to explore the openness and interoperability between the **SAP HANA Database vector engine**, **SAP Generative AI Hub**, and focusing on the **LangChain** (Python) Framework for developing LLM applications.
+In this use case, we will explore the openness and interoperability between the **SAP HANA Database vector engine**, **SAP Generative AI Hub**, and focusing on the **LangChain** (Python) Framework for developing LLM applications.
 The goal is to equip you with the knowledge and skills to handle unstructured and semi-structured data and build efficient applications.

 Harness the power of Large Language Models (LLMs) from **SAP Generative AI Hub** to embed structured and semi-structured data.
 Once embedded, this data is stored in **SAP HANA Cloud**, enabling seamless storage and querying of vector embeddings.